 The Deductible Account pays for the first $1,000 of a beneficiary's non-preventive medical and pharmacy services.
 Preventive services do not count against the Deductible Account, and may allow the beneficiary to earn dollars in their My Rewards Account.

-Once a beneficiary's Deductible Account is empty, all eligible claims for covered services continue to be paid by their MCO.
+Once a beneficiary's Deductible Account is empty, all eligible claims for covered services will continue to be paid by their MCO.
 If a beneficiary does not use all $1,000 in the year, up to half of the money left in the Deductible Account at the end of the year may be rolled into their My Rewards Account.

 Timing: Kentucky HEALTH beneficiaries will receive statements showing the balance in their deductible accounts in when Kentucky HEALTH begins on April 1, 2019.

 Beneficiaries will receive a statement every month from their MCO showing the amount of money left in the Deductible Account and all account activity from the previous month.
 Beneficiaries will receive information on the cost of care and services for different Medicaid providers.